datastax/pulsar-heartbeat/README.md

 - report and monitor heartbeat with OpsGenie
 - alert on Slack

 This is a data driven tool.
-The configuraion is a json file.
+The configuraion is a yaml or json file.
 Here is a [template](../config/runtime_template.json).
 The configuration json file can be specified in the overwrite order of
 - an environment variable `PULSAR_OPS_MONITOR_CFG`
-- an command line argument `./pulsar-monitor -config /path/to/pulsar_ops_monitor_config.json`
+- an command line argument `./pulsar-monitor -config /path/to/pulsar_ops_monitor_config.yml`
-- A default path to `../config/runtime.json`
+- A default path to `../config/runtime.yml`

 ## Docker compose
 `./config/runtime.yml` or `./config/runtime.json` must have a Pulsar jwt and configured properly.